Troubleshooting authenticity issues

 If you use sq cert list

-- you sometimes find yourself in a situation where you don't get what your looking for.
+—you may find yourself in a situation where you don't get what your looking for.
 Some certificates may not be displayed because they are either unauthenticated or 'unusable'.
-'Unusable' means either 'expired', 'revoked' or not conforming to the configured policy (like using deprecated hash algorithms).
+'Unusable' means either 'expired', 'revoked', or not conforming to the configured policy (like using deprecated hash algorithms).
 If so, there will be a hint at the end of the output like this:

 $ sq cert list